wellcomecollection/docs/research/2020-03-04-sierra-error-cases.md

 *   The APIs need to recognise the error, and provide a suitable response.
 *   The front-end needs to present error messages to users based on responses from the APIs.

-This document is an attempt to list all the ways the Sierra API might not place a hold (based on a conversation with Natalie):
+This document is an attempt to list all the ways the Sierra API might not place a hold:

 *   **A server error from Sierra.**
     The Sierra API returns a 500 error.